m7mdGhabboun/Portfolio-Projects/README.md

-Portfolio Projects
+#Portfolio Projects

 I'm a computer science undergraduate focusing on data analysis, visualization, and uncovering meaningful insights from data.
 This repository showcases a collection of my data projects, each demonstrating practical skills in cleaning, exploring, visualizing, and interpreting datasets.

+---

-📁 Project Categories
+#Project Categories

-This portfolio includes projects covering:
+##This portfolio includes projects covering:

-Data Cleaning
+* Data Cleaning

-Exploratory Data Analysis (EDA)
+* Exploratory Data Analysis (EDA)

-Dashboards & Visualization
+* Dashboards & Visualization

-Correlation & Statistical Relationships in Python
+* Correlation & Statistical Relationships in Python

-End-to-end workflows (Data cleaning → EDA → Visualization) as done in my NASA Space Apps Hackathon project
+* End-to-end workflows (Data cleaning → EDA → Visualization) as done in my NASA Space Apps Hackathon project

+---

-🛠 Tools & Technologies
+#Tools & Technologies

-The projects in this repository use:
+##The projects in this repository use:

-Python: Pandas, NumPy, Matplotlib, Seaborn
+* Python: Pandas, NumPy, Matplotlib, Seaborn

-SQL
+* SQL

-Tableau
+* Tableau

-Excel (used in some projects, though files aren't included)
+* Excel (used in some projects, though files aren't included)

+---

-📂 Repository Structure
+#Repository Structure

-Each project is placed in its own folder for easy navigation:
+##Each project is placed in its own folder for easy navigation:

-Project-1/
+* Project-1/

-Project-2/
+* Project-2/

-Project-3/
+* Project-3/

-Project-4/
+* Project-4/

-NASA-Space-Apps-Project/ (featured)
+* NASA-Space-Apps-Project/ (featured)

+---

-⭐ Highlighted Project
+#Highlighted Project
-NASA Space Apps Hackathon Project
+##NASA Space Apps Hackathon Project

 My favorite and most comprehensive project in this repo.
 It included:

-Dataset preparation for an AI model
+* Dataset preparation for an AI model

-Data cleaning
+* Data cleaning

-Exploratory data analysis
+* Exploratory data analysis

-Meaningful visualizations
+* Meaningful visualizations

   This project combined multiple data skills into a single, end-to-end workflow.

+---

-🎯 Purpose of This Repository
+#Purpose of This Repository

 The main purpose of this portfolio is to give potential employers and collaborators clear, organized access to the data projects I've worked on — showcasing my skills in analysis, visualization, problem-solving, and building insights from real-world datasets.